 My research interests revolve mostly around the intricacies of religious politics in Late Antiquity.
 I am currently writing a book on the career of Gregory Nazianzen, a fourth-century churchman whose writings illuminate the workings of politics (secular, ecclesiastical and cultural) both in the small provincial town of Nazianzus and in the imperial capital of Constantinople.
 To delay the completion of this project I have recently embarked on research into some of the more complex episodes in the career of Augustine of Hippo.

-At undergraduate level I teach both classical history (particularly the Religions of the Roman World and Conversion of Augustine papers) and ‘modern' history (General History I, and the Augustine Special Subject), and do what I can to encourage students (above all those taking the AMH joint school) to explore the late antique period as a bridge between the artificially separated disciplines of ancient and modern history.
+At undergraduate level I teach both classical history (particularly the Religions of the Roman World and Conversion of Augustine papers) and ‘modern' history (European and World History I, and the Augustine Special Subject), and do what I can to encourage students (above all those taking the AMH joint school) to explore the late antique period as a bridge between the artificially separated disciplines of ancient and modern history.
 Most of my teaching is for graduates.
 I run the late antique history component of the Late Antique and Byzantine Studies MSt programme, and also co-teach a special subject upon early medieval sanctity for the MSt in Medieval History.

 Ambrose of Milan: Church and Court in a Christian Capital, University of California Press, Berkeley and Los Angeles, 1994.